GMLC-TDC/HELICS/docs/user-guide/advanced_topics/networking.md

 Again, when all federates are running on a single computer, this prolific use of port numbers (at high federate counts) is generally not a problem.
 There may need to be permission granted on the local computer to open those ports in a firewall for localhost traffic but no traffic ever leaves the local machine.

 ## Speciality Cores for Complex Networks
 When a co-simulation grows to the point where it starts spanning multiple compute nodes, the default ZMQ core may start running into networking problems.
 In situations where all the compute nodes are still in the same subnet or administered by the same organization, IT policies may easily accommodate the ZMQ core's need for ports.
-This may not always be the case, though, and to allow HELICS to operate in these environments, the HELICS developers have created two speciality cores to simplify the impact of HELICS in a networked environment
+This may not always be the case, though, and to allow HELICS to operate in these environments, the HELICS developers have created two speciality cores to simplify the impact of HELICS in a networked environment.

 ### `zmq_ss` core